Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Related Work

 \section{Related Work}

 The basic idea of \textbf{Concept Bottleneck Models (CBMs)} can be found in work as early as \citet{lampert2009attributes} and \citet{kumar2009attribute}.
-A first systematic study of CBMs and their variations was delivered by \citet{KohNTMPKL20conceptbottleneck} and \citet{rightconcepts} which described a CBM as a two-stage model that first computes intermediate concept representations before generating the final task output.
-Where learning valuable initial object concept representations without strong supervision is still a tricky and open issue for concept-based models \citep{StammerMSK22,Steinmann2023LearningTI,unsupervised_sawada,MarconatoPT22, lage2020concept}, receiving relational concept representations in SCoBots is performed automatically via the function set $\mathcal{F}$.
-Since the initial works on CBMs they have found utilization in several applications. \citet{antognini2021rationalization} \eg apply CBMs to text sentiment classification.
+A first systematic study of CBMs was delivered by \citet{KohNTMPKL20conceptbottleneck}, followed by \citet{rightconcepts}, who described CBMs as two-stage models that first computes intermediate representations used for the final task output.
+Where learning valuable initial object concept representations without strong supervision is still a tricky and open issue for concept-based models ~\citep{lage2020concept,StammerMSK22,unsupervised_sawada,MarconatoPT22,Steinmann2023LearningTI,stammer2024neural}, receiving relational concept representations in SCoBots is performed automatically via the function set $\mathcal{F}$.
+Since the initial works on CBMs they have found utilization in several applications. \citet{antognini2021rationalization} \eg apply CBMs to text sentiment classification, and~\cite{kraus2024right} to time series' analysis.
 However, these works consider single object concept representations and focus on supervised learning.
+The ability of users to revise concepts and decisions has also been parallelly shown by~\cite{friedrich2023one}.

 In fact, CBMs have found their way into RL only to a limited extent. \citet{Zabounidis2023Concept} and \citet{grupen2022conceptbased} utilized CBMs in a multi-agent setting, where both identify improved interpretability through concept representations while maintaining competitive performance. \citet{Zabounidis2023Concept} further report better training stability and reduced sample complexity.
 Their extension includes an optional ``residual" layer which passes additional, latent information to the action selector part.
 SCoBots omit such a residual component for the sake of human-understandability, yet offer the flexibility to the user to modify the concept layer via updating $\mathcal{F}$ for improving the model's representations.
 Similar to how SCoBots invite the user to reuse the high-level concepts to shape the reward signal, \citet{Guan2022RelativeBA} allow the user to design a reward function based on higher-level properties that occur over a period of time.
 Lastly, SCoBots not only separate state representation learning from policy search, as done by \citet{Cucca2020playing6neurons}, but also enforce object-centricity, putting interpretability requirements on the consecutive feature spaces.